 We awake each day to the raucous noise of Crested Oropendola and a host of other exotic sounds.
 One of the world’s most enjoyable birding experiences awaits each morning on the verandah, and on the first morning here you may see 20 -30 new species before breakfast.
 We will soon be used to Bananaquit, White-necked Jacobin, Great Kiskadee, Tufted Coquette, Barred Antshrike and Green Honeycreeper, to name just a few.
 Hummingbirds are inches away on the feeders, tanagers and bellbirds, toucans, manakins and trogons are seen most days.
 The sheer delight of so many stunning new birds, and the riot of noise and colour is truly unforgettable – one of the world’s most impressive birding spectacles.

-Because we are here for a long time, our first full day will be gentle, as we explore some of the trails which criss-cross this wildlife sanctuary in the company of our very capable local guide.
+Because we are here for five nights, our first full day will be gentle, as we explore some of the trails which criss-cross this wildlife sanctuary in the company of our very capable local guide.
 We might see Violaceous Trogon, Channel-billed Toucan, Chestnut Woodpecker, White-bearded Manakin darting and displaying, Rufous-browed Peppershrike, Bay Tanager, Golden-headed Manakin, Bearded Bellbird and many more.
 We visit the famous Oilbird colony in Dunstan Cave, using torches to see these fascinating nocturnal birds roosting.
 This strange bird lives and breeds in dark caves during the day, coming out at night to feed on fruit, which it plucks from trees while in flight.
 We spend time locally looking for the rarest of the island’s impressive birdlife including skulking and secretive Scaled Antpitta and Little Tinamou, and the enigmatic and highly elusive Trinidad Piping-Guan - the only endemic bird on the island.